CBroz1/Academic-Helper-Scripts/README.md

 I'm a big advocate of [Sublime Text](https://www.sublimetext.com/) as a text editor with powerful integrated tools.
 I even use Sublime for note taking purposes, and have made a [tutorial video](https://www.youtube.com/watch?v=v_FENArHqFU) to go into more detail.
 For anything that can't be handled in a couple lines of Unix, I would turn to python.

+- *Randomizer_For_Eprime:* Eprime offers limited randomization options, so researchers often turn to limited pseudorandomized preset lists to obey certain constraints.
+What if you could run one exe that would randomize according to limitations you set, and then just open the software automatically?
 - *TextToSpeech:* Too much reading?
 Listen instead!
 Relies on OSX `say` command, which, in my experience, is a lot higher quality than other software.
 - *LineBreaks:* Line breaks are saved differently depending on OS and can interfere with UNIX execution.
 I use this as a sanity check on scripts.
 - *zeroPading:* Adds padded zeros to numbered jpg files